 The social construction and performance of gender stereotypes and the different presentation of ADHD symptoms in girls and boys have significantly led to an underdiagnosis of ADHD in girls.
 Boys often show hyperactive and impulsive behavior and present with the combined type of ADHD.

-On the other hand, girls replicate behaviors of their peers and can adapt better in school, internalize their symptoms, do not exhibit hyperactivity, and at most, be very chatty.
+On the other hand, girls replicate the behaviors of their peers and can adapt better in school, internalize their symptoms, do not exhibit hyperactivity, and, at most, be very chatty.
 These subtle symptoms are often harder to identify.
 Unfortunately, girls presenting with this type of ADHD may be boxed under the stereotypical picture of girls generally being talkative.
 This is why boys are diagnosed up to 3 times more than girls.

 Under this internalized form of ADHD, girls may often be caught staring off into space – daydreaming.
 Daydreaming ADHD is more common in girls than boys and falls under inattentive ADHD.

 If you have a daughter, you could look out for these signs of inattentive ADHD:

 She feels anxious and burdened by her inability to focus

 Your child may have ADHD, hyperfunctioning, and have a mature expression of thought and cognitive ability.
 This may lead you to believe that your child is brilliant compared to their peers and is emotionally mature.

 As a parent, teacher, or caregiver, it is vital to understand the ADHD mental age chart.
 Children with ADHD may be more articulate in expression, process ideas faster than their peers, and pick up new concepts quickly.
 However, studies have shown these children to be at least three years behind their peers in emotional maturity and executive functioning.